-The goal of this multi-month rotation is to build upon the essential skills learned in the BCT rotation and to provide a knowledge and skill base for successful anesthetic management of progressively more challenging cases.
-During this clinical experience, the resident will have cases assigned according to their level of training and be assigned appropriate faculty with skills sufficient to teach the resident.
+The goal of this month long rotation is to teach the basic skills of anesthesia and to provide a foundation on which to build the initial skills and knowledge required for successful anesthetic management.
+During this clinical experience, the resident will be assigned to an anesthetizing site with a more senior resident or other anesthesia provider and be assigned appropriate faculty with skills sufficient to teach the resident.